eddime/bakery/docs/STEAMWORKS-DEPLOYMENT.md

 ## Overview

-When you enable Steamworks in `bakery.config.js`, Bakery automatically handles most of the setup.
+When you enable Steamworks in `gemcore.config.js`, Gemcore automatically handles most of the setup.
 However, there are platform-specific requirements for deploying Steam DLLs.

 ## Configuration